 Tel: 08705 80 80 80.
 More on coach companies

 Take a train from Charing Cross or Victoria, trains leave every hour.
-The train stops at the Dover Priory Station where a courtesy bus which runs every 20 minutes will take you to the port terminal.
-Remember to catch the right courtesy bus when you arrive in Dover, which operate between 7.00am and 10.30pm and cost £2.00 each way.
+The train stops at the Dover Priory Station where you will need to take a taxi to the port, as from 1st September 2014 the bus between Dover Priory train station and Dover Eastern Docks is no longer in operation.
 More on rail companies

 Up until 1994 you could take the train direct to the port.
 You now need to use ordinary domestic trains on each side of the English Channel and make your own way by bus or taxi between town centre stations and the ferry terminals in both Dover and Calais.